justdigital/behavior-test-manager/README.md

 ## Contributing / To do List ##

-  1. Add an field for comments.
+  1. Add a field for comments.
   2. Place to edit actions.

 ## Licensing ##

-Copyright 2015 HulQ Framework
+Copyright 2015 Behavior Test Manager

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.